fadedeeplearning/speech-ai/README.md

     Privacy and Ethical Considerations
 ```
 ``
+NOTE:
         Whoever the person is, if you're reading this papers mentioned here.
         Kindly do check every paper's references to get wide understanding of the topics.
         THANK YOU :)
 ``
 [Speech 1](https://arxiv.org/pdf/2010.04950.pdf)
 [Speech 2](https://arxiv.org/pdf/1910.07047.pdf)